ltrgoddard/thesis/temp.markdown

 *Scrutiny*, approvingly, as a sort of academic entryism, keeping criticism pure from inside the ivory tower:

-> The work of Dr Leavis and his collaborators in *Scrutiny* over the
+> \singlespacing The work of Dr Leavis and his collaborators in
-> past twenty years is of enormous importance to anyone seriously
+> *Scrutiny* over the past twenty years is of enormous importance to
-> interested in the future of British and European culture.
-And in our
+> anyone seriously interested in the future of British and European
-> period, when the treasures of that culture are passing more and more
+> culture.
+And in our period, when the treasures of that culture are
-> for safe keeping into academic hands, it is one of the most hopeful
+> passing more and more for safe keeping into academic hands, it is one
-> signs.
-For it means that the most mordant and salutary criticisms of
+> of the most hopeful signs.
+For it means that the most mordant and
-> academicism have come, and are coming, from inside the academic world
+> salutary criticisms of academicism have come, and are coming, from
-> itself.[^188]
+> inside the academic world itself.[^188]

 \noindent Leavisism as Davie understands it is, moreover, not a matter of strict adherence to a set of critical rules: ‘Any method, however